mmuszynski/ICSOM-Style-Guide/readme.md

 >In an article titled *Remembering Michael Morgan* in the December 2021 issue of *Senza Sordino*, a quote attributed to Kelly Hall-Tompkins incorrectly spelled her name as Kelly Hall-Thompkins.
 We regret the error.

 ## Music-specific Rules

+When describing musicians with their titles, refer to the musicians, not their instruments.
+Capitalize portions of the position that are tiles (such as Principal, Asssitant Principal, Second, Third, etc), but do not capitalize the instrument portion of the position.

+> Preferred
+> Second bassoonist Mike Muszynski

+> Discouraged
+> Second bassoon Mike Muszynski
+> Second Bassoonist Mike Muszynski

+When referring specifically to a position, it is apporpirate to refer to the instrument.

+>For the entire 2012-13 season, the position of Second bassoon was vacant.